 Related Literature.
-The preemption literature has modeled a variety of scenarios, including R&D races (Fudenberg, Gilbert, Stiglitz, and Tirole (1983)), technology adoption (Fudenberg and Tirole (1985)), the strategic exercise of options (Grenadier (1996)), and financial bubbles (Abreu and Brunnermeier (2003)).
+The preemption literature models variety of scenarios, including patent races (Fudenberg, Gilbert, Stiglitz, and Tirole (1983)), technology adoption (Fudenberg and Tirole (1985)), strategic exercise of options (Grenadier (1996)), and financial bubbles (Abreu and Brunnermeier (2003)).
 This paper contributes to this literature in two key ways.
-The first is in the endogeneity of the payoff function.
+The first is in the endogenous nature of the payoff function.
 In the existing literature, a player's decision to preempt does not affect its underlying payoff function.
 That is, the benefit of preempting may be stochastic (e.g., Grenadier (1996)), but it is exogenous.
-In my setting, however, a firm's payoff from reporting hinges on the consumer's beliefs about its reporting behavior.
-Such beliefs are important in the market for news because consumers may not be able to immediately observe the quality of a news report, e.g., whether it was verified before being reported.
+In our setting, however, a firm's payoff from reporting hinges on consumers' beliefs about its reporting behavior.
+Such beliefs are important in the market for news because consumers cannot directly observe quality.
 This assumption has implications for the nature of the firm's incentives.
 While in the existing literature, players earn some exogenous benefit from delaying their actions which counteracts the incentive to preempt, this is not true in our setting.
-Rather, I find that even if no such benefit exists exogenously, it will arise endogenously.
+Rather, I find that even if no such benefit exists, it will arise endogenously.

 This paper is not the first to consider observational learning in a preemption setting.
 In Hopenhayn and Squintani (2011), firms can only observe their own payoffs, and thus draw inferences about the payoffs of their competitors by observing when and whether they act.
 Meanwhile, in Bobtcheff, Bolte, and Mariotti (2017), players receive breakthroughs which are privately observed, and thus at every moment are uncertain about how much competition they face.
-In contrast, I assume that firms learn observationally about their own payoffs, namely whether publishing a story will result in error.
-It is for this reason that observational learning causes firms to herd on not only on the decisions of their opponents but also on the timing of these decisions.
+In contrast, I assume that firms learn observationally about their own payoffs, namely whether publishing the story will result in error.
+It is for this reason that observational learning gives rise to herding in in this setting.
+Specifically, it causes firms to herd on not only on the decisions of their opponents but also in the timing of these decisions.
 In this sense, this paper also connects to the literature on herding with endogenously-timed decisions (Gul and Lundholm (1995), Chamley and Gale (1994), Levin and Peck (2008)).
-In particular, the notion that an action by one individual can trigger others to quickly follow suit arises in Gul and Lundholm (1995).
-While such behavior is efficient in their setting, that is not the case in ours, where it can cause errors to propagate through the market.
+Specifically, notion that an action by one individuals can trigger others to quickly follow suit arises in Gul and Lundholm (1995).
+While such behavior is efficient in their setting, that is not the case in ours, where such behavior can causes errors to propagate through the market.

-To my knowledge, there are two other papers that study preemption in breaking news: Lin (2014) and Pant and Trombetta (2019).
-In both settings, a firm benefits in some way from being the first to report, and in Lin (2014), incurs some cost of error.
-However, neither of these works account for the two novel features highlighted above, i.e., the role of credibility and observational learning.
+To my knowledge, there are two other papers which also consider preemption in breaking news: Lin (2014) and Pant and Trombetta (2019).
+In both settings, a firm benefits in some way from being the first to report, and in Lin (2014), some cost of error.
+However, neither of these existing works account for the two novel features highlighted above, i.e., the role of credibility and observational learning.
 It is because I account for these additional features that I find errors to be driven by not preemption alone, but also a lack of commitment power and observational learning.
 Furthermore, this paper differs from these other works by giving rise to dynamics in the firm's reporting behavior, including herding.